Opening address by Paul Pereira to the annual Nation Builder “In Good Company” conference, Pretoria, 15 August 2017.

 “The aims of the Group have been – and they still remain – to earn profits, but to earn them in such a way as to make a real and permanent contribution to the well-being of the people, and to the development of southern Africa.”

 The scale of this commitment became stunningly clear in 1956 when armed police descended in their hundreds on Johannesburg’s Black residential area of Sophiatown, tearing down and levelling the entire suburb (to be renamed “Triomf”).
-Subsequently, Oppenheimer provided finance for the building of 15 000 new houses in the fledgling urban Black settlement South West of the city, the start of Orlando in Soweto.
+Subsequently, Oppenheimer provided finance for the building of 15 000 new houses in the fledgling urban Black settlement of South Western Townships (Soweto).

 The Treason Trial, also in the 1950s, saw Anglo put all the trialists onto the company payroll, helping their families to survive the ordeal economically.